I'm currently a postdoctoral researcher in computational methods for wind and renewables systems engineering at the National Renewable Energy Lab.

-I'm a Ph.D. student at MIT, working in Aeronautics & Astronautics.
-My research advisor is Prof. David Darmofal, and I'm a member of the Aerospace Computational Design Lab.
-Together, we work on applying adaptive finite element methods to unsteady fluid flow problems.
+I received my Ph.D. in Aeronautics & Astronautics at MIT.
+My research advisor is Prof. David Darmofal and the Aerospace Computational Design Lab.
+Together, we worked on applying advanced finite element methods to unsteady fluid flow problems in computational fluid dynamics.

-Outside of my job, I do quite a few things.
-I'm a bartender and door person at the student pub, for one.
+Outside of work, I do quite a few things.
+Before the pandemic, I was a bartender and door person at the student pub, for one.
 I also have done a little bit of baseball analytics.
-On weekends when I'm not working on a side hustle, I like to rock climb, snowboard, and– generally– be outside or in the mountains.
+On weekends (and when I'm not working on a side hustle), I like to rock climb, snowboard, and– generally– be outside or in the mountains.
 Finally, to relax, I like to play and listen to music, play chess, and do sports.

 On this page, I have elucidated some of the principles that guide my work and life.
 For the squares, my resume can be found here.